-- There is a particularly intense need for affordable housing in rural communities since low income rural residents face increased hardships, including higher transportation costs and less access to quality jobs. - According to 2010 American Housing Survey data, 30 percent of all rural households spend more than 30 percent of their income of housing.
+- There is a particularly intense need for affordable housing in rural communities since low income rural residents face increased hardships, including higher transportation costs and less access to quality jobs. - According to 2024 study by the university of Minesota Rural Health Research Center, 25 percent of all rural households spend more than 30 percent of their income of housing.
 In Housing Credit-financed communities, these families could only be charged a maximum of 30 percent of their qualifying income in rent. - The primary funding mechanism for new rental housing in rural communities is the LIHTC program, which often leverages USDA funding and requires gap financing through other federal or state programs.
 These resources are generally oversubscribed, underfunded, and difficult to win when competing against urban projects. - Examples of Housing Credit properties in rural areas: - With support from the National Equity Fund (NEF), RUPCO developed Energy Square, a single 5-story mixed-use LEED Platinum certified development providing 57 housing units.
 Energy Square sits on 1.3 acres providing 70,000 square feet with 11,000 square feet dedicated to the Center for Creative Education.
 As the first affordable Zone Energy Building (ZNE) development in upstate New York, residents' electricity